 While flying Delta using Flying Blue doesn’t provide the highest value redemption, there are still good redemption options to fly to the Caribbean.

-For example, you can use 15,000 miles to book a one-way flight to the Caribbean.
+For example, you can use 15,000 miles to book a one-way flight from the mainland U.S. to the Caribbean.
 This low-mileage redemption is great news for family travel.
 You could book round-trip flights for a family of 3 for under 100,000 points!

 Find Delta award availability on Delta’s website, where you’ll look at dates showing “Lowest Fare.”
 Next, use those dates found on Delta’s website to search for award availability on Air France or KLM, which is where you’ll book the flight.

 Similar to Etihad, Virgin Atlantic Flying Club uses separate award charts for its partner airlines.